Petrosz007/msc-thesis/chapters/introduction.typ

 Once we have the partitions, we can create test sets by creating a test case for each partition.

 It is possible to obtain the partitioning data without actually doing the partitioning @thebook.
 We can select the domain boundaries and use the boundaries to approximate the partitions.
-As borers are easier to compute than the entire partitions and we can generate test cases from these borders, this is a good approximate solution for equivalence partitioning.
+As borers are easier to compute than the entire partitions, and we can generate test cases from these borders, this is a good approximate solution for equivalence partitioning.

 === Boundary Value Analysis